Skylight Installation Costs

 For a homeowner, a skylight can provide much needed light for a dark room and serve as a beautiful way to bring the outdoors, inside.
 In addition, if you select a skylight that is Energy Star Rated, you can save on heating and cooling costs as well.

 Skylight installations are not considered to be the best DIY projects, although, if you have extensive carpentry and roofing skills, it can be done.
-For the most part, skylight installations are best performed by a skilled carpenter so that leaks and roof damage can be prevented.
+For the most part, skylight installations should be done by a skilled carpenter so that leaks and roof damage can be prevented.
 Skylights can usually be installed in 2-4 hours, usually requiring 2 installers.

 There are many types of skylights on the market such as tubular or venting skylights.
 There are also many accessories that could increase the base price of a skylight, such as; solar coverings, remote control devices and specialty blinds and shades.
 Additional fees could also be involved based on the complexity of the job, whether additional framing will be needed within your attic or the size and weight of the skylight.